The Story of Basecamp, the Outdoor Industry’s Largest Jobs Board

 As busy as Carr is, she’s committed to guiding Basecamp into a new chapter, the right way.

-She says, “We need to make sure that everybody sees themselves in the outdoors and feels safe and comfortable and embraces all the benefits that nature can provide to all of us.”
+She said, “We need to make sure that everybody sees themselves in the outdoors and feels safe and comfortable and embraces all the benefits that nature can provide to all of us.”

 Perhaps the best way to sum up Carr’s work with Basecamp is through the insight of a member.